Mark Fellows (hitman): Trial

 The trial lasted eight weeks, with heavily armed police officers in attendance.
 His fellow criminal Steven Boyle was also on trial.
 Boyle was described as Fellows's "brother in arms" and accused of acting as a spotter, watching the victims and providing assistance to the gunman.

 During the trial, evidence from a Garmin fitness watch with a GPS function found in Fellows's house was used to show that he had travelled from his home to a field opposite Massey's home.

 Conviction

 Fellows was found guilty of the murders of both Massey and Kinsella, but found not guilty of the attempted murder of Owen.
 Mr Justice William Davis sentenced him to a whole-life term.
 Boyle was convicted of the murder of Kinsella, but cleared of the murder of Massey and the attempted murder of Owen.

 Assault in prison

 In February 2019 Fellows was seriously injured when he was slashed by another prisoner with a weapon believed to have been made from a razor blade.
 He was attacked in HM Prison Whitemoor and airlifted to hospital.

-Killing of Kyle Bevan
+Murder of Kyle Bevan

-On 7 November 2025, Fellows was charged with murder along with two other prisoners after child-killer Kyle Bevan was killed at HM Prison Wakefield.
+On 7 November 2025, Fellows, along with two other prisoners, was charged with murder after the death of convicted murderer, Kyle Bevan, following an incident at HM Prison Wakefield.
+On 18 June 2026, Fellows and the two other prisoners were found guilty of the murder of Bevan.